couchbaselabs/couchbase-lite-tests/spec/tests/001-basic-replication.md

     * continuos: false
     * credentials: user1/pass
 4. Wait until the replicator is stopped.
-5. Check that the replicator's error status is the WebSocket 404 NotFound error.
+5. Check that the replicator's error CBL/10404 error.

 ## test_push